 You can gain KoS Rights by initiating hostilities with a member or tribe.

-This includes the demand/consequence procedure as well as any act of unethical violence.
+KoS Rights are gained through the demand/consequence procedure as well as a response to any act of unethical violence.
 (Unethical meaning a rule breaker.)

-You have the right to defend yourself by any means give that player breaks a rule.
-However be prepared to present the occurrence via a formal hearing.
+You have the right to defend yourself by any means given that player breaks a rule.
+However, be prepared to present the occurrence via a formal hearing in front of the Admin Team.

 KoS Rights can either be given on a Tribe scale or a Member vs. Member scale.